Written by Editorial Team

 No, plugged ducts usually affect only one breast at a time.
-But when it is left unattended and it develops to mastitis, and the bacteria that associated is strep instead of staph, both breasts can be infected and become hard to treat.
+But when it is left unattended and it develops into mastitis, and the bacteria that is associated is strep instead of staph, both breasts can be infected and become hard to treat.

-Early weeks of nursing, and during the winter months more, more nursing women are found to be prone to plugged ducts.
+Early weeks of nursing, and during the winter months, more nursing women are found to be prone to plugged ducts.